sanggs/CS760_Final_Project/README.md

 ```
 python <script_name>.py --dataset <file1> --dataset <file2> --test <test_file>
 ```
-Example: To run neural_net.py, use
+Example: To run decision_tree.py, use
 ```
-python neural_net.py --dataset data/april_processed_data.csv --dataset data/may_processed_data.csv --test data/june_processed_data.csv
+python decision_tree.py --dataset data/april_processed_data.csv --dataset data/may_processed_data.csv --test data/june_processed_data.csv
 ```
 NOTE: The --test argument is not used for running knn_best_k.py.
-To see additional parameters
+To see commands to run each script, please see the section below.

 ### 3. Commands for every script with all the options is given below
 - knn.py